olcf/olcf-user-docs/software/software_list/index.rst

 **Example:** To find an adaptive mesh refinement packages, search for ``amr``.
-The search returns that the ``amrex`` package is available on several systems.
+The search result shows that the ``amrex`` package is available on some system.
-To find out how to use the package, log onto one of the systems, ``module spider amrex`` and ``module spider amrex/22.11-gpu-mpi`` using the desired version.
-This will list any modules that may need to be preloaded to access the package.
-Once the dependencies are loaded, the package can be loaded with ``module load amrex/22.11-gpu-mpi``.
+To find out how to use the package, log onto that system,  and use the ``module`` commands to find more details.
+Run ``module spider amrex`` to find the versions of ``amrex`` that are available.

 .. code:: bash